Quantum Protocol Specifications

 Consolidation:

 In this stage, the user submits circuit-specific data, which primarily includes the information necessary to verify proofs generated for the circuit.
-Depending on the proving scheme, either all or a subset of this data is used in formation of circuitKey
+Depending on the proving scheme, either all or a subset of this data is used in formation of circuitVKey

 associated with the verifier (reduction) circuit for the selected proving scheme.
-The resulting hash, known as the circuitKey
+The resulting hash, known as the circuitHash

 , is returned to the user as a unique identifier for their circuit.

-The circuitKey
+The circuitHash

 also plays a critical role in later stages, such as during the User Inclusion Check.

-Formula for Computing circuitKey
+Formula for Computing circuitHash

 :